tony-shannon/QEWDjsDocumentation/index.md

 summary: This documentation is aimed to support you in exploring and understand the Ripple Foundations open source platform showcase stack.
 ---

-##Exploring the Ripple Showcase Stack
+##Welcome to QEWDjs Documentation

-This documentation is aimed to support you in exploring and understand the Ripple Foundations open source platform showcase
+This documentation is aimed to support you in exploring and understand the QEWDjs Framework